spcmarine/Acebook-Web-App/README.md

 ```
 This starts the server on port `3030` and uses the `acebook_test` MongoDB database,
 so that integration tests do not interact with the development server.

+## MongoDB Connection Errors?

+Some people occasionally experience MongoDB connection errors when running the tests or trying to use the application.
+Here are some tips which might help resolve such issues.

+* Check that MongoDB is installed using `mongo --version`
+* Check that it's running using `brew services list`
+* Try swapping `localhost`, everywhere that it appears in your codebase, with `127.0.0.1`.
+It might be surprising but this does sometimes make a difference.

+If you have issues that are not resolved by these tips, please reach out to a coach and, once the issue is resolved, we can add a new tip!